 Alternatively, a night bus can be an easy option.
 But then you are on the bus for about 8 hours.

 It will take you about five hours and fifty minutes by car.
 This is more than 526 km.
-This is the fastest route with a car, but of course, you can also take some adventurous ways and not just drive the E35.
+This route is the fastest, but you can also take some adventurous ways and not just drive the E35.
 Please note that you still have to park your car somewhere in Venice.
 You cannot drive a car in Venice.